shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_5/README.md

 ❓Which are true statements about terminal operations in a stream?

-A. At most one terminal operation can exist in a stream pipeline
+A. At most one terminal operation can exist in a stream pipeline <br>

-B. Terminal operations are a required part of the stream pipeline in order to get a result
+B. Terminal operations are a required part of the stream pipeline in order to get a result <br>

-C. Terminal operations must have `Stream` as the return type.
+C. Terminal operations must have `Stream` as the return type. <br>

-D. The referenced `Stream` may be used after the calling a terminal operation
+D. The referenced `Stream` may be used after the calling a terminal operation <br>

-E. The `peek()` method is an example of a terminal operation ❓
+E. The `peek()` method is an example of a terminal operation <br>
+❓

 ### My Answer:
+* A - false, you can have multiple operations likke filter and map
+* B - true
+* C - false, they can return any type
+* D - false
+* E - false
+* **B**

 <hr>